-- 7. Hearing Procedures.
-Hearings shall be conducted according to the following procedures: - a.
-Hearings shall be conducted within a reasonable time after the Committee's receipt of the written complaint and recommendations and the response. - b.
+7. Hearing Procedures.
+Hearings shall be conducted according to the following procedures:

+a.
+Hearings shall be conducted within a reasonable time after the Committee's receipt of the written complaint and recommendations and the response.

+b.
 At least five (5) business days prior to the date of the hearing, the parties shall make available to each other and to the Committee a list of their witnesses and a list of the documents to be offered at the hearing.
-In exceptional circumstances, the Committee may allow a party to call witnesses not listed or submit additional documents at the hearing. - c.
-The parties have a right to be accompanied by any person as advisor, including legal counsel, who will be permitted to attend, but not directly participate in, the proceedings. - d.
-Hearings shall be closed to the public. - e.
+In exceptional circumstances, the Committee may allow a party to call witnesses not listed or submit additional documents at the hearing.

+c.
+The parties have a right to be accompanied by any person as advisor, including legal counsel, who will be permitted to attend, but not directly participate in, the proceedings.

+e.
 All hearings, except Committee deliberations and voting, shall be recorded and a copy made available to any party upon request.
-Committee deliberations and voting shall take place in closed sessions. - f.
+Committee deliberations and voting shall take place in closed sessions.

+f.
 The Committee must have a quorum present to hold a hearing.
 A quorum consists of three (3) members, including at least one (1) student and the faculty member from outside the college.
 If there is more than one hearing in a matter, or if the hearing continues over more than one session, the same three members must be present for all sessions.
-All findings and recommendations of the Committee shall require a majority vote of the Committee members present at the hearing. - g.
-At the hearing, the parties shall have the right to present questions to witnesses through the Committee chair, to present evidence and to call witnesses in their own behalf, in accordance with the Committee's established internal procedures. - h.
-The Committee shall not be bound by strict rules of legal evidence or procedure and may consider any evidence it deems relevant. - i.
-University legal counsel shall serve as a resource to the Committee and may be present at the hearing to provide guidance on substantive law and procedural matters. - j.
+All findings and recommendations of the Committee shall require a majority vote of the Committee members present at the hearing.

+g.
+At the hearing, the parties shall have the right to present questions to witnesses through the Committee chair, to present evidence and to call witnesses in their own behalf, in accordance with the Committee's established internal procedures.

+h.
+The Committee shall not be bound by strict rules of legal evidence or procedure and may consider any evidence it deems relevant.

+i.
+University legal counsel shall serve as a resource to the Committee and may be present at the hearing to provide guidance on substantive law and procedural matters.

+j.
 In the hearing, the Committee must determine, by a preponderance of the evidence, whether the student engaged in the alleged professional misconduct.
-If the Committee answers this question in the affirmative, the Committee may then recommend any academic sanction it deems appropriate under the entire circumstances of the case. - k.
+If the Committee answers this question in the affirmative, the Committee may then recommend any academic sanction it deems appropriate under the entire circumstances of the case.

+k.
 The Committee shall make its findings and recommendations based only on evidence and testimony presented by the parties at the hearing.
 Committee members shall not conduct their own investigations, rely on prior knowledge of the facts or develop their own evidence.

-- l.
-If either party presenting to the Academic Appeals Committee fails to attend the hearing without good cause, the Committee may proceed with the hearing and take testimony and evidence and report its findings and recommendations to either the senior vice president for academic affairs, or senior vice president for health sciences, as appropriate, on the basis of such testimony and evidence. - m.
+1. If either party presenting to the Academic Appeals Committee fails to attend the hearing without good cause, the Committee may proceed with the hearing and take testimony and evidence and report its findings and recommendations to either the senior vice president for academic affairs, or senior vice president for health sciences, as appropriate, on the basis of such testimony and evidence.

+m.
 The Committee chair shall prepare a written report of the Committee's findings and recommendations and present it to the cognizant senior vice president within ten (10) business days after the conclusion of the hearing.

-D. Review and Decision by the Cognizant Senior Vice President
+D. Review and Decision by the Cognizant Senior Vice President a.
+Accept the Committee's findings and recommendations;